jackreimers/Injact/README.md

 Injact is a simple, easy to use dependency injection container for Godot 4 written in C#.

-## Installation
+## 📦 Installation
 > **Note**
 > Self contained package/plugin is planned.
 1. Clone the repository into somewhere in your projects `res://` directory, I recommend a separate folder such as `res://addons`.

-## Project Setup
+## 🛠️ Project Setup
 1. Add a node to your scene and attach the `Context.cs` script to it.
 2. Set your desired settings for your scene context in the inspector.

+3. Create an installer and add it to the context - see [Installers](#installers) for more information.

+## 🧩 Context
+The context acts as the root of the dependency injection container.
+It is responsible for creating the container and binding installers to it, and there should never be more than one context in a scene.

+### ⚙️ Settings
-   - `Inject Into Nodes`
+`Inject Into Nodes`
 - If enabled, Injact will attempt to inject dependencies into all nodes in the scene.
 - Default: `true`

-   - `Search For Installers`
+`Search For Installers`
 - If enabled, Injact will search for installers in the scene and add them to the context.
 This saves you having to manually set installers in the inspector, but will be less performant on larger projects.
 - Default: `false`

-   - `Installers`
+`Installers`
-     - A list of the node installers to be used by the context, see below for more information.
+- A list of the node installers to be used by the context, see [Installers](#installers) for more information.
 - Leave empty if using `Search for Installers`.

-   - `Logging Enabled`
+`Logging Enabled`
 - If enabled, Injact will log general information to the console.
 - Default: `false`

-   - `Profiling Enabled`
+`Profiling Enabled`
 - If enabled, Injact will log performance information to the console.
 - Default: `false`
-3. Create an installer and add it to the context - see [Installers](#installers) for more information.

-## Installers
+## 🧰 Installers
 There are two types of installers used to bind dependencies to the container.

 `Installer`
-- Used for binding native C# classes to the container.
+- Intended for binding native C# classes to the container.
-- Do not interact with the Godot editor and can only be created in code.
+- Does not interact with the Godot editor and can only be created in code.

 `NodeInstaller`
-- Used for binding Godot nodes to the container.
+- Intended for binding Godot nodes to the container, but can also be used for native C# classes.
 - Interacts with the Godot editor and must exist as a node in the scene tree.

-#### Creating an Installer
+#### 🧩 Creating an Installer
 1. Create a new class that inherits from `Installer` or `NodeInstaller`.
 2. Override the `InstallBindings` method.

-#### Binding Classes to the Container
+#### 🪄 Binding Classes to the Container
-Classes can be bound to containers using the following syntax:
+Classes can be bound to containers using the following syntax.

 ```csharp
 public class MyInstaller : Installer